 Some swindlers hang around by the ticket machines in subway and train stations pushing their assistance to tourists.
 Just refuse the demand and walk away.
 What they are trying to do is deprive you of a euro for help that is not wanted or needed.

-In Italy, simple medicines like aspirin and cold remedies are sold only in pharmacies—and even in pharmacies, they are kept behind a counter: you’ll have to ask the pharmacist if you want something.
+In Italy, simple medicines like aspirin and cold remedies are sold only in pharmacies—and even in pharmacies, they are usually kept behind a counter: you’ll have to ask the pharmacist if you want something.
 It helps if you write down the generic name of the medicine, as the brand name may vary from one country to another.
 If you have an empty container containing the name of the active ingredient, show that to the pharmacist.
 Antibiotics need a doctor’s prescription.
 The price of medications like aspirin is not higher in Italy than in the United States—however, a little first aid kit, with band-aids, aspirin, and an antiseptic cleanser is always good to have on hand.

 Global Support Services